 Mouth infections are a kind of infectivity that happens around the oral cavity.
-They include dental infection, dental abscess, and so on.
+They include dental infections, dental abscesses, and so on.
 Mouth infection usually originates from dental caries at the root of molars and premolars that reach adjacent structures.

 Oral infections are of various types and can have different symptoms.
 Let’s discuss some of the most common ones.